seanMj/FileTypeOrganization/README.md

-# FileTypeOrganization
+# FileTypeOrganization (Runs on Windows And Linux without any changes)
-Organizes a filesystem by file type, makes analysis of a system easier for xyz
+Organize a filesystem by file type, makes analysis of a system easier for people who need to quickly comb through a system that isn't their own, or people who just want to run a program for fun.

 thought something like this could be used to do analysis of a system visually much easier